CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 to cybersecurity principles.

 *MAJOR DISCLAIMER:* The professor does NOT like the book.
-It has out-of-date information, overly simplistic explantions, and a host of other problems.
+It has out-of-date information, overly simplistic explanations, and a host of other problems.
 There is not, as yet, a good Network Security and Privacy book available (in the Professor's opinion).
 This book was chosen because it touches on a reasonably wide range of principles in a reasonably sufficient depth of technical discussion.
 We will use the book